Conservation and cleaning at Calke

-Kim, our Conservation and Engagement Assistant, organises and implements various engagement activities in the house for our visitors to see during their visit.
+Jess, our Conservation and Engagement Assistant, organises and implements various engagement activities in the house to do in front of visitors.
 This could be cleaning silver while the house is open, or opening up cupboards or stores that are normally closed, giving our visitors a glimpse behind closed doors.

 Keeping Calke alive